History of Dzogchen: Bon tradition

 According to the Bön Tradition, Dzogchen originated with the founder of Bön, the Buddha Tonpa Shenrab Miwoche, who lived 18,000 years ago, ruling the kingdom of Tazik, which supposedly lay west of Tibet.
 Tonpa Shenrab transmitted these teachings to the region of Zhang-zhung, the far western part of the Tibetan cultural world.

 History in the Nyingma school

 Origins (7th–10th century)

 The terms "Atiyoga" (as a higher practice than Tantra) and "Dzogchen" do appear in 8th and 9th century Indian tantric texts (such as the Guhyagarbha Tantra), though they do not refer to a separate vehicle (yana) in these texts.

 According to David Germano, there is no independent attestation of the existence of any separate traditions or lineages under the name of "Dzogchen" or "Atiyoga" outside of Tibet.
 Dzogchen proper may therefore be a unique Tibetan Buddhist teaching, drawing on multiple influences, including both native Tibetan non-Buddhist beliefs and Chinese and Indian Buddhist teachings.
 However, Germano also notes that "there is no question" that the characteristic apophatic language found in Dzogchen can also be found in some Indian tantras.

+In Tibetan Sky-Gazing Meditation and the Pre-History of Great Perfection Buddhism, Flavio Geisshuesler notes that many of the key motifs pervading this religious tradition are actually invoking a pre-Buddhist heritage rather than Mahāyoga teachings of Indian Buddhist origins.
+He provides a long list of idiosyncratic motifs of the Great Perfection tradition, which centers primarily on the prioritization the sky as a source of enlightened energy typical of sky gazing meditation.
+Based on a close reading of the Seventeen Tantras, he shows that this energy is described as sheep that are chained together, and the yogi interacts with them by imitating their behavior and attempting to capture them in fence-like structures.
+The luminous pathways inside the meditator's body are described as animalistic vitality, such as deer-hearts, silk-channels, buffalo-horns, or far-reaching lassos.
+The accompanying techniques involve the use of contemplative paraphernalia associated with such animals and their most characteristic traits, like silk.
+The culmination of the practice is when the practitioner's body turns into a rainbow body, dissolving into the sky by transforming into light.
+The author argues that these traits point to the Great Perfection's true identity as a tradition centered on the "quest for vitality" that is not suffused by a Buddhist or Indian ethos of freedom and liberation, but rather by indigenous Tibetan priorities.